isc-projects/bind9/doc/arm/reference.rst

 associated with a particular name is composed of separate RRs.
 The order of RRs in a set is not significant and need not be preserved by name servers, resolvers, or other parts of the DNS.
-However, sorting of multiple RRs is permitted for optimization purposes, for example, to specify that a particular nearby server be tried first.
+However, sorting of multiple RRs is permitted for optimization purposes: for example, to specify that a particular nearby server be tried first.
 See :ref:`the_sortlist_statement` and :ref:`rrset_ordering`.